Josep Samitier: Early life

 Born in Barcelona, Catalonia, Samitier played as a junior for FC Internacional before, at the age of 17, he made his debut for FC Barcelona in 1919.
 As his signing-on bonus, he received a luminous watch and a three-piece suit.
 Among his teammates at the club was his childhood friend Sagibarba.
 During holidays at the Catalan resort of Cadaqués, Samitier and Sagibarba had played football with, among others, Salvador Dalí.
 He was also friends with the famous Spanish artist Salvador Dalí.

 FC Barcelona

 By 1925 Samitier was the highest-paid player in Spain.
 He was a member of the legendary FC Barcelona team, coached by Jack Greenwell, that, apart from Sagibarba, also included Paulino Alcántara, Ricardo Zamora, Félix Sesúmaga and, later, Franz Platko.
-Between 1919 and 1933 he won twelve Campionat de Catalunya titles, five Copa del Rey and the very first La Liga title.
+Between 1919 and 1933 he won twelve Campionat de Catalunya titles, five Copa del Rey and the very first La Liga title in the 1929 season.
 Among the goals he scored were four in the Copa del Rey finals of 1922, 1925, 1926 and 1928.